-You can easily prevent this from happening by gathering ideas for the next twelve months.
+You can easily prevent this by gathering ideas for the next twelve months.

 Create An Email Template

-Sending out newsletters and building an email list takes time, but you can be more productive with your time by creating an email template on the email service you are using.
+Sending out newsletters and building an email list takes time, but you can be more productive by creating an email template on the email service you are using.

 Creating an email template will allow you to easily copy and paste the content you want to share and send.